dbxone/tech-doc/introduction-en.md

 ## <b>dbxui</b>

-`web online wallet` —— block surfer, also the online wallet.
+`web online wallet` —— block browser, also the online wallet.
 The surfer client in web format, developed based on Nodejs.

 ## <b>dbxfaucet</b>